scottie34/microrest.php/README.md

 # Query Param Quick Win
-Fork of microrest which allows to manage GET request params and format/wrap results.
+Fork of [Microrest](https://github.com/marmelab/microrest.php) which allows to manage GET request params and format/wrap results.

 # How To
 ## Implements a Decorator